DiamondLightSource/Savu/doc/source/reference/stats_documentation/stats.rst

 The volume-wide stats for a plugin can be accessed in Savu either with the plugin number, or the name of the plugin, using the following methods:

-.. automethod:: savu.plugins.stats.statistics.Statistics.get_stats
+.. automethod:: savu.data.stats.statistics.Statistics.get_stats

-.. automethod:: savu.plugins.stats.statistics.Statistics.get_stats_from_name
+.. automethod:: savu.data.stats.statistics.Statistics.get_stats_from_name

 Volume-wide stats are also added to the metadata of the output dataset for each plugin.
 If you have a dataset object, for example by using the **plugin.get_datasets()** method, stats can be accessed using the following method:

-.. automethod:: savu.plugins.stats.statistics.Statistics.get_stats_from_dataset
+.. automethod:: savu.data.stats.statistics.Statistics.get_stats_from_dataset

 Here are examples of how to use these methods: